input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-04-differences.md

-In *Ouroboros* paper, they do not state explicitly when a slot leader should generate a new block and send it to the network: it can be done at the beginning of a slot, at the end of a slot, in the middle of a slot, etc. In `cardano-sl` there is a special constant (`networkDiameter`) which approximates maximal time necessary to broadcast a block to all nodes in the network.
-A block is generated and announced `networkDiameter` seconds before the end of a slot.
+In *Ouroboros* paper, they do not state explicitly when a slot leader should generate a new block and send it to the network: it can be done at the beginning of a slot, at the end of a slot, in the middle of a slot, etc. In `cardano-sl` there is a special constant called "network diameter" which approximates maximal time necessary to broadcast a block to all nodes in the network.
+For example, if network diameter is 3, then block is generated and announced 3 seconds before the end of a slot.

 ## Stake Delegation